leodelasoul/typo_pypi/README.md

 ### typo_pypi, experimental methods
 ![UML](typo_pypi.png)

-analizer: forms list from  package managers
+analizer: distributes a typolist for package managers, as of yet: only pypi
-validater: checks typos for any squats or malicious code
+validater: checks each squatted package for malicious code
-server: handles http stuff
+client: uses the typolist and scrapes a package index, handles http stuff and misc. operations
-algos: mostly levenshtein delete-insert typo generation
+algos: uses various strategies for typo creation, within levenshtein <= 1

 * should back theoretical claims in thesis work
+* creates a json with all typo packages found in pypi
-* could be used for a possible API used by a standalone security pypi module
+* can be used as a blacklist for a standalone prevention software or to be intigrated in pypi's warehouse
-* a yet pretty slow and naive implementation
+* scraping takes a long time, either use results.json or run main.py